Skip to Main Content

 Understanding Fixer Pricing in Peru

-Here is how the picture comes together.
-Peru is one of South America's more cost-competitive filming destinations.
-Fixer pricing reflects that wider market reality.
-While we do not publish fixed rates — each project's scope differs — here is how pricing works and what shapes the investment.
+Peru is one of South America's more affordable filming destinations, and fixer pricing follows that wider market.
+We do not publish fixed rates, because each project's scope differs.
+Still, a few clear factors shape how pricing works and what you invest.

 • Person fixers mostly charge day rates that reflect Peru's competitive local market — mostly lower than European or North American equivalents